≡ Menu

 • Are you taking any other prescription medications to help you treat your underlying medical condition?

-• In the past 12 months, have any of these medications changed in any way?
+• In the past 12 months, have any of these medications changed?

 • Have you ever been hospitalized due to your condition?